-The open ended challenge for second grade students: Create a pencil holder that will hold a pencil as you walk across the room.
-The classroom teacher and I decided on an assortment of supplies: paper, oaktag, clothespins, yarn, cardboard tubes, packing “triangles,” plastic rings, tape, glue and staplers.
+The open-ended challenge for second-grade students: Create a pencil holder that will hold a pencil as you walk across the room.
+The classroom teacher and I decided on an assortment of supplies: paper, oaktag, clothespins, yarn, cardboard tubes, packing “triangles,” plastic rings, tape, glue, and staplers.
 Students generated questions and tested out the materials before deciding on their final design.
 This is how a STEAM art design started in an elementary art room.

-Second grade science curriculum focuses on matter.
+Second-grade science curriculum focuses on the matter.
 The STEM lesson this class worked on a few weeks ago was introduced in a video on Mystery Science, an online science curriculum for grades K-5.
 For that lesson, students tested different properties of materials and created a hat that would shield them from the sun and absorb sweat.

 How can you help students learn through the arts and science?